tock/tock/doc/reference/trd104-syscalls.md

 is passed the kernel MUST return immediately and MUST NOT use `yield-param-A`, `yield-param-B`, or `yield-param-C`.

-When a process calls a Yield system call, the kernel schedules one pending upcall (if any) to execute on the userspace stack.
-If there are multiple pending upcalls, each one requires a separate Yield call to invoke.
-The kernel invokes upcalls only in response to Yield system calls.
-This form of very limited preemption allows userspace to manage concurrent access to its variables.

-The Yield system call class has no return value.
-This is because invoking an upcall pushes that function call onto the stack, such that the return value of a call to yield system call may be the return value of the upcall.

-Yield variants which return a result to the caller will use one or more of the `yield-param-X` arguments to do so.
-Allowing the kernel to pass a return value in a register back to userspace would require either re-entering the kernel or expensive execution architectures (e.g., additional stacks or additional stack frames) for upcalls.

 The meaning of `yield-param-X` is specific to the yield type.